)

 OTTO doesn’t share any real-time quotes from its partner companies, so you don’t get immediate insight into auto insurance rates.

-OTTO Insurance isn’t an insurance company or insurance-comparison tool.
+OTTO Insurance isn’t an insurance company or an insurance-comparison tool.
 Instead, it’s a lead-generation website.
 Companies that use a lead-generation business model typically have a list of third-party partners with whom they try to connect customers.

 When you input your personal information into the OTTO website, you consent to sharing that info with its partners, who may contact you directly.
 They may also sell your information.
-Unfortunately, this can result in many unexpected calls, texts, and emails from insurance companies.
+Unfortunately, this can result in many unexpected phone calls, texts, and emails from insurance companies.

 You also won’t receive any immediate quotes through the OTTO site, so if that’s what you’re seeking, a car insurance company or car insurance comparison site may be a better choice.